Reading time: 4 min.

 Never would have guessed that such a vivid place can be sooo relaxing.

 Going back to a stormy history in the Roman period, becoming a wealthy city of the Byzantine Empire, then passed from the Ottoman Empire to modern Greece, Salonic is now second major Greek city after Athens, an important transportation hub in southwest Europe and, to be honest, a place of contrasts.

 From the moment we entered the city, we realized there was no single place to park the car.
 Narrow streets are densely packed with cars each side of the road, almost on top of each other.

 Tourists and locals wandering around in the same manner as the cars.
-Restaurans, bars and pubs are full everywhere.
+Restaurants, bars and pubs are full everywhere.

 Teenagers walking in ‘small’ groups of 10-15, all with the same structure: girls, girls, girls.
 Where are all the guys around here?

 Ok, so these people like to go out.
-Figured that out in the first hour. 🙂 I guess it takes some time to get used to the city rhythm.
+Figured that out in the first hour.
+It takes some time to get used to the city rhythm.

 Later on, we are enjoying the harbour and the serenity of the night.

 Under the spell of the sea, the noise disappears in the dark.
 It’s just you and your thoughts.